sdiehl28/baseball-analytics/download_scripts/README.md

 * **./run_all_scripts.py** --start-year=1974 --end-year=2019
   * convenience script to run all scripts with -v --log=INFO
   * default data directory is ../data
-  * all Lahman data is downloaded, but only the years specified for Retrosheet are downloaded
+  * all data is downloaded but only the years specified are parsed and wrangled
 * **./lahman_download.py** -v --log=INFO
   * downloads all the lahman data and unzips it to `../data/lahman/raw`